Orphans' Decree: After the end of Ottoman rule

 British historian Tudor Parfitt compares the Orphans' Decree to "draconian measures introducing the forced conscription of Jewish children into the Czarist's army" in Russia.
 Concerning the reintroduction of the Orphans' Decree in Yemen in 1921, after the end of Ottoman rule, Parfitt says that "in the first ten years" it "was implemented with great rigour."

 Once again the decree was not implemented equally in every part of Yemen.
 In some places the authorities turned "a blind eye" to escaped and hidden children, but, in the places the Decree was implemented, troops were sent to search for escaped children, and the leaders of Jewish communities that were suspected of hiding the children were "imprisoned and tortured".

 In 1923 the Jewish community of Al Hudaydah suffered the abduction of 42 orphaned children, some of whom managed to escape.

-A witness account from Sana'a recalls an abduction of two fatherless siblings, a brother and a sister.
+A witness account from Sanaa recalls an abduction of two fatherless siblings, a brother and a sister.
 The children were forcibly taken from their mother's arms and beaten to make them convert to Islam.
 The Jewish community offered to pay for the children's release to their family, but Islamic law prohibits accepting money to avert such a conversion.
 The witness compares the ceremony of the conversion of the siblings to a "funeral procession".

 After getting out of the orphanage, converted Jewish boys were often enlisted as soldiers.
 The girls made a valuable asset as brides because there were no relatives who needed to be paid a bride price in order to marry them.

-Jewish communities responded by acting quickly when children were orphaned, sometimes taking children and placing them with Jewish families living in dense Jewish settlements, especially Sana, large enough that a Jewish family might lack Muslim neighbors who would notice the addition of a child to a family.
+Jewish communities responded by acting quickly when children were orphaned, sometimes taking children and placing them with Jewish families living in dense Jewish settlements, especially Sanaa, large enough that a Jewish family might lack Muslim neighbors who would notice the addition of a child to a family.
 However, because "hidden" children might be discovered and forcibly converted, relatives or the Jewish community sometimes arranged to take them out of the Yemen; cases are recorded of Jews making the arduous journey to settle in the Land of Israel with orphaned relatives or unrelated children they had adopted in order to escape the threat that the children might be taken for conversion.
-In the first-half of the twentieth-century, the Chief Rabbi of Yemen, Yihya Yitzhak Halevi, worked tirelessly to save Jewish orphans from falling into the hands of Muslims.
+In the first half of the twentieth-century, the Chief Rabbi of Yemen, Yihya Yitzhak Halevi, worked tirelessly to save Jewish orphans from falling into the hands of Muslims.
 From about 1920, British imperial control of Aden provided a safe haven to which orphaned children could be taken; clandestine caravans carrying orphans and traveling by night are known to have gone from various parts of Yemen to take orphaned children to the sanctuary of the British Empire.

 An orphaned boy or boy or girl could also be very quickly married, since married people had the legal status of adults and could not be taken for forcible conversion.